n2b8/bird-species-classification/README.md

 This system runs fully autonomously and has greatly improved the consistency of my FeederWatch observations.
 It captures timestamped visits, classifies species with high confidence, and drastically reduces species identification errors prior to logging in FeederWatch.

-The full deployment code is a work in progress and is available here:
+The deployed system is live and continuously improving.
+Source code and latest updates available at:
 **[github.com/n2b8/birdwatcher](https://github.com/n2b8/birdwatcher)**

 ### System Architecture